Latest SeedProd News

 Step 5.
 Configure Your Page Settings

-The next step involves making sure your landing page settings are correct.
-So click the Page Settings tab and browse each section.
+The next step is to ensure that your landing page settings are correct.
+To do so, click the Page Settings tab and browse each section.

 landing page settings